What is an annulment and how do I get one? Find out the answers to this and other New Jersey annulments FAQs:

 How do I obtain an annulment in New Jersey?

 In order to obtain an annulment, you must prove the grounds for annulment to the court.
-They are: bigamy or polygamy (you or your spouse was already legally married to another), family relationship with your spouse (you married your first cousin), impotency or failure to consummate the marriage; lack of capacity (you could not mentally make the decision to get married), fraud or coercion (you were lied to by your spouse about important information or you were forced into marriage) or being a minor at the time you got married, without proper permission from the court.
+They are: bigamy or polygamy (you or your spouse was already legally married to another), family relationship with your spouse (you married your first cousin), impotency and the failure to consummate the marriage; lack of capacity (you could not mentally make the decision to get married), fraud or coercion (you were lied to by your spouse about important information or you were forced into marriage) or being a minor at the time you got married, without proper permission from the court.
 The grounds for annulment apply to same sex marriage and/or civil unions, except for the impotency or failure to consummate the marriage ground.

 It is worth noting that it is much more difficult to obtain an annulment than a divorce in New Jersey, because you must prove at least one of the grounds listed above.
 Weigh the positives and negatives of asking for an annulment rather than a divorce, and consult with an attorney who is experienced in annulments.